 2. Where the relief claimed is undervalued:-

 Where the relief claimed by the plaintiff is undervalued and the valuation is not correct within the time fixed and extended by the court, the plaint will be rejected.

 3. Where plaint is insufficiently stamped:-

-In many cases relief claimed by the plaintiff is properly valued, but it is written upon a paper insufficiently stamped and the plaintiff fails to requisite Court fees within the time fixed and extended by the court.
+In many cases, the relief claimed by the plaintiff is properly valued, but it is written on a paper insufficiently stamped and the plaintiff fails to requisite Court fees within the time fixed and extended by the court.
 In that case, the plaint will be rejected.
-But if the plaintiff paid that court fees within the time extended by the court the suit or appeal must be treated as instituted from the date of presentations of plaint or memorandum of appeal for the purpose of limitation as well as payment of court fee, it was held in Mannan Lal vs. Chhotaka Bibi, (1970)1 SCC 769, AIR, 1971 SC 1374.
+But if the plaintiff paid that court fee within the time extended by the court the suit or appeal must be treated as instituted from the date of presentation of plaint or memorandum of appeal for the purpose of limitation as well as payment of court fee, it was held in Mannan Lal vs. Chhotaka Bibi, (1970)1 SCC 769, AIR, 1971 SC 1374.

 5. Where plaint is not in duplicate:-

 The plaint has to be filed in duplicate. if the said requirement does not comply with the plaint will be rejected.

 6. Where there is non-compliance with the statutory provision:-